 Very flexible – colors, sizes & caps

 It’s no coincidence the Classic model is so popular.
-For starters, it offers a wide range of colors, so everyone will find their favorite – be it matt, glossy, bright or in plain black or silver.
+For starters, it comes in a wide range of colors, so everyone will find their favorite – be it matte, glossy, bright, or in plain black or silver.

 They are available from the very space-saving and handy 12 oz (355 ml) version up to the big 64 oz (1,9 liter) version – and everything in between.

 If you have decided on a bottle in a specific size and color, you can customize it even further to your individual needs by choosing different caps.

 For example, you can put an absolutely leak-proof cap on your Classic bottle, which can be attached virtually anywhere (to your backpack, for instance).
 To drink from the bottle, simply unscrew the cap.

 If one-handed use is the priority for you, then the sport cap is the perfect choice.
 It is particularly suitable for sports activities, as you do not have to unscrew it to drink from the bottle.

 The sport cap is also ideal for children as it is super easy to drink from.
 Keep in mind that the sport cap may not be 100% leak-proof – so avoid placing the bottle sideways or upside-down.

 More than good products – environmental protection and sustainability

 A certified B-Corporation since 2012, Klean Kanteen is one of the companies committed to the highest standards of sustainability, environmental, and social aspects.

 In addition, Klean Kanteen is a member of the non-profit organization 1% for the Planet and has already supported environmental organizations with more than $ 2 million.